AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Persons;

+.. admonition:: Historically

+    The full coverage rules have been aiding maintenance since Ada 83.
+However, prior to Ada 2005, we couldn't use them for limited types.

 This type has a self-reference; it doesn't make sense to copy objects, because :ada:`Self` would end up pointing to the wrong place.
 Therefore, we would like to make the type limited, to prevent developers from